 Just raising my viewing angle was enough to get me to stop slouching, I no longer shrug my shoulders for hours, and my spine/back/shoulders/neck no longer hate me!

 You don’t need anything fancy.
 I even just added some books to get the right height:

-- Laptop stand with with a copy of Tim Ferriss’s 4-Hour Chef and 4-Hour Body under it!
+- Laptop stand with with a copy of Tim Ferriss’s 4-Hour Chef and 4-Hour Body under it (after reading them)!